jatanjay/CorpusGenius/README.md

 6. ### "artist_name"_corpus.csv

-   Finally the CSV file containg all the lyrics all the songs attached back to back and stored in a single cell.
+   Finally the CSV file congaing all the lyrics all the songs attached back to back and stored in a single cell.

-   #### Note : If using Excel as your CSV reader, since Excel cannot read more than 32767 characters in a single cell, it might erroneously show words in random cells.
-If that happens use notepad etc. to view.
+   ####